Scrappers-glitch/AboutScrappers/README.md

 # AboutScrappers

-About Screen Prototype using js.
+About Screen Prototype using jQuery & popper from Ajax project